-Validation of performance measures.
 In accordance with § 438.340(b)(3)(i), ND requires the MCO to submit performance measurement data as part of their quality assessment and performance improvement (QAPI) programs.
 To comply with § 438.358(b)(1)(ii), the state's EQRO validates the performance measures through NCQA HEDIS Compliance Audits for MCOs and performance measure validation audits.
 The NCQA HEDIS Compliance Audits focus on the ability of the MCO to accurately process claims and encounter data, pharmacy data, laboratory data, enrollment (or membership) data, and provider data.
 The state's EQRO validates each of the performance measures identified by the state to evaluate their accuracy as reported by, or on behalf of, the MCO.
 As part of the NCQA HEDIS Compliance Audits and performance measure validation audits, the state's EQRO also explores the issue of completeness and accuracy of claims and encounter data to improve rates for the performance measures.

-Validation of PIPs.
+Validation of PIPs

 As described in § 438.340(b)(3)(ii), ND requires the MCO to conduct PIPs in accordance with § 438.330(d)(i-iv).
-PIPs must be designed to achieve significant and sustained improvement in clinical and nonclinical areas of care through ongoing measurement and intervention, and they must be designed to have a favorable effect on health outcomes and enrollee satisfaction and must include the following elements:
+PIPs must be designed to achieve significant and sustained improvement in clinical and nonclinical areas of care through ongoing measurement and intervention, and they must be designed to have a favorable effect on health outcomes and member satisfaction.